stvhwrd/PyQuest/README.md

 This package has been tested to work on Windows 7 or above.
 Most of the features will also work on Mac OS X and Linux operating systems but have not been tested.

+### Development Setup
+[virtualenv] is probably what you want to use during development for your project.
+Once you have Python 2.7 and your virtualenv activated, enter the following command
+`pip install requirements.txt`
+This will download and install all the Python package dependencies that are needed.

 ### License
 Licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0